“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 Relevance is essentially another word for popularity, and this score directly measures how relevant your ad is to your specific audience.

-This doesn’t translate directly to clicks; relevance is measured via positive and negative interaction.
-An ad can get a like, comment or share without a user clicking out to your website.
+This doesn’t translate directly to clicks.
+Relevance is measured via positive and negative interaction.
+An ad can get a like, comment or share without a user clicking to your website.

 Furthermore, an ad can also be hidden—that’s a major ding to your relevance score.